crownstone/cloud-installer/README.md

 ## App settings

+Make sure to configure your pi to have a static ip address.
+Usually this can be done by logging in on your router.

 Now you can change the cloud address in the Crownstone app settings.
 - Address of custom cloud v1: http://127.0.0.1:3000/api/
 - Address of custom cloud v2: http://127.0.0.1:3050/api/